 How can I determine if a training meets the requirement for getting certification hours?

-A: For pre-approval of training that qualifies for certification/certification renewal credit [§344.610(a)], please include website links or documentation such as lesson plans, descriptions, or PowerPoint slides.
+For pre-approval of training that qualifies for certification/certification renewal credit, please refer to the Texas Administrative Code (TAC) §344.660.
+If there are still questions, please submit your request to John.Kinsey@tjjd.texas.gov, and include descriptions, website links, or documentation such as lesson plans, or PowerPoint slides.
 Certificates of completion or sign in sheets are not adequate documentation for this purpose.
-Please send these requests to: CountyTraining@tjjd.texas.gov.

 My ICIS link won’t work!